-The term 'Middle Class' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Middle Class' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 In the United States, the Middle Class is a broadly defined social group found throughout America.
 There are no exact definitions of what comprises the middle class.
 Depending on whose standard you use, the middle class in the U.S. is made up of from twenty-five to sixty-six percent of families.

 The middle class in America have been responsible for many of the country’s greatest accomplishments.
 Middle class people are known by characteristics of creativity, coming up with concepts, and consultative abilities.
 Most middle class people have either obtained a college degree or at least been through some years of college education.

 Middle class values are central to the recognized American way of life.
 These values center around sticking to intrinsically held ethics and beliefs, independence, and innovation.
 Middle class people prove to be more politically motivated and active than do the other demographics throughout American society.

 The income of the middle class ranges widely.
 It can be from around the national median income to over $100,000 per year.
 This means that the standard of living for middle class people can similarly vary greatly, dependent on the size of the household in question.
 This means that families with two incomes that have many members can earn more than a smaller family in the upper middle class that only has one income, even though the latter’s standard of living would be considerably higher.

 The middle class in the United States remains the most influential group in American society.
 They are responsible for the vast majority of teachers, writers, voters, editors, and journalists.
 The majority of trends within the United States begin with the middle class.